Junior Angus Workshop

 Canadian Junior Angus (CJA) was established in 1999 as a junior organization to the Canadian Angus Association.

 Juniors, who are 21 years of age and younger, participate in national events throughout the year that allow for opportunities to network, learn and grow.
-These events include Showdown, the national Junior show with events such as conformation and showmanship; and the Guiding Outstanding Angus Leaders Conference (GOAL), which encourages Juniors to become involved in and excited about the breed with interactive activities and motivational speakers.
+These events include Showdown, the national Junior show and the Guiding Outstanding Angus Leaders Conference (GOAL), which encourages Juniors to become involved in and excited about the industry and the breed with interactive activities and motivational speakers.

 Canadian Junior Angus also offers many different opportunities that Juniors can apply for through the Canadian Angus Foundation.
 The Foundation functions to preserve and expand the Angus breed for future generations through education, youth development, scientific and market research and historical preservation.